 The LCD display is standard and displays your time, distance, strokes per minute and calories.
 Just below the console is the resistance adjustment knob, so you have easy access to everything you need right at the front of the machine.

-With a maximum user weight of 120kg, this rower will accommodate most users with ease.
+With a maximum user weight of 120kg, this unit will accommodate most users with ease.

-If you’re used to air or water rowers, the Sumi will be a nice change of pace for you.
+If you’re used to air or water resistance, the Sumi will be a nice change of pace for you.
 It’s quieter, takes up less space and is easily stored away when it’s not in use.
-If you’ve yet to buy a rower, you’ll appreciate its compactness and the level of intensity the Sumi offers.

 - Magnetic resistance allows for quiet and smooth operation

-- The rower can be folded up in between uses
+- It can be folded up in between uses

 - Ergonomic seat is comfortable